reruo321/Spring-Practice/Spring-Boot/Kotlin/008-Spring-Boot-With-React-JS/README.md

 We will create a client application and add some dependencies.

 ### Yarn
-Yarn is a package manager, and you can download it from [the official website](https://yarnpkg.com/getting-started/install).
+**Yarn** is a package manager, and you can download it from [the official website](https://yarnpkg.com/getting-started/install).

+#### Installing Yarn
+The manager is recommended to be managed through **Corepack**, so with Node.js >= 16.10 version,

+    corepack enable

+However, if you are stuck on this step because of an internal error,

+    Error: EPERM: operation not permitted, open 'C:\Program Files\nodejs\pnpm.ps1'

 ## Issues
 ### Base Path is Not Working